Braincrypto/SISL-CLJS/README.md

     { "success": true,
       "code": <finish-code> }

-Where <finish-code> is a unique code that the user can provide to Mechanical Turk to prove that they finished a session as requested.
+Where <finish-code> is a unique code that the user can provide to prove that they finished a session as requested.

 ## License